shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/open-and-edit-an-existing-report.md

 You can open the following types of reports:

-- Pre-defined, standard yield analytics reports.
+- Pre-defined, standard Yield Analytics reports.
 - Reports that you created and saved.
 - Reports that other users created and shared with your user group.

 ## To open a report

 1. On the **Reports** tab, on the toolbar, click **Open**.
 1. In the Open Analysis dialog, to search for a specific report by its title, enter text in the search box and press **Enter**.

     Or, expand a report type section to view all of the category's reports.
 1. Click on the report name to open it.